sam-19/chess.ts/README.md

   * Starting state as a FEN string (defaults to classical starting state).
   * Group to add this game to (defaults to currently active group).
   * Whether to remove the currently active game and replace it with the new one (default false).
-2. Creating a game from a loaded PGN with `createGameFromPgn(parsedPgn)`.
+2. Creating a game from a loaded PGN with `createGameFromParsed(parsedPgn)`.
   * This requires that the raw PGN text has first been parsed with `parseFullPgn(pgn)`.
   * A second, optional argument can be used to define the group the game is added to (defaults to currently active group).